Grimroze/Movie-recommender-/README.md

-# Movie-recommender-
+# 🎬 Movie Recommender

-A simple Python CLI tool that recommends movies based on your preferences.
-It filters by director, actor, runtime, and IMDb rating, and ranks movies using a balanced score combining rating and popularity for reliable recommendations.
+A Python-based command-line movie recommender system that filters and ranks movies based on user preferences like director, actor, runtime, and IMDb rating.
+It also computes a custom "genuine rating" that balances rating quality with popularity to recommend more reliable films.

+---

+## 🚀 Features

+- Filter movies by:
+  - 🎥 Director
+  - 🎭 Actor/Actress
+  - ⏱️ Minimum Runtime
+  - ⭐ Minimum IMDb Rating
+- Calculates a **"genuine rating"** that blends IMDb rating with vote count using a weighted scoring model
+- Sorts results by quality, popularity, and credibility
+- Outputs a ranked list of top 10 matching movies
+- Handles messy data (runtime, votes, etc.) gracefully

+---

+## 📊 Scoring Formula

+By default, the recommender uses a weighted IMDb-style formula to compute a more trustworthy score:
+@grimroze